dbwebb-se/mvc/example/symfony-doctrine/README.md

 This is an optional part that let you work with the MariaDB as the database.

 You can now try to change your database url to use MariaDB instead.
 There is an article "[MariaDB as development environment](README_mariadb_development.md)" showing you how that can be done.

+There is also an article showing how to use "[MariaDB as production environment on the student server](README_mariadb_production.md)".